-These reforms are expected to cause at least some interest rate benchmarks to perform differently to the way that they do currently or to disappear, which may impact the Hang Seng products and services you currently use and those we may provide in the future.
+These reforms are expected to cause some interest rate benchmarks to either perform differently to the way that they do currently or to disappear.
+This may impact the Hang Seng products and services you currently use and those we may provide in the future.

-The content of this page reflects Hang Seng’s current understanding of the expected changes as at July 2019.
-Considering the current level of uncertainty, this overview is not complete or exhaustive and does not constitute any form of advice or recommendation.
+The content of this page reflects Hang Seng’s current understanding of the expected changes as at March 2021.
+There still remains a high degree of uncertainty around LIBOR transition.
+This overview is not complete or exhaustive and does not constitute any form of advice or recommendation.
 Clients should contact their professional advisors on the possible implications of the changes such as financial, legal, accountancy or tax consequences.